deepanshs/csdmpy/docs/source/examples/1D{1}-datasets.rst

 1D{1} datasets
 --------------

-The 1D{1} datasets have a one-dimensional independent, :math:`d=1`, and one single-component, :math:`p=1`, dependent variable.

-..
-In this section, we
+The 1D{1} datasets are one dimensional, :math:`d=1`, with one single-component, :math:`p=1`, dependent variable.
+In this section, we walk through some examples of 1D{1} datasets.
-.. present examples of the 1D{1} datasets from various scientific fields.

 Let's start by first importing the `csdfpy` module.
-Here, we also import the `matplotlib.pyplot` module for rendering the figures.

 .. doctest::

     >>> import csdfpy as cp
-    >>> import matplotlib.pyplot as plt

 Global Mean Sea Level rise dataset
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^